BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Pregnancy Symptoms at Week 20

 So what should you be feeling at 20 weeks pregnant?
 Making it to 20 weeks pregnant probably feels pretty darn good.
 Your first trimester is under your belt, and your energy levels may be rebounding, making you feel stronger.
-Plus, increased estrogen and progesterone hormones mean your sex drive is high, and as long as your partner is up for it too, things are probably happening between the sheets.
+Plus, increased estrogen and progesterone hormones can mean your sex drive is high, and as long as your partner is up for it too, things are probably happening between the sheets.
 Of course, it wouldn’t be pregnancy if you weren’t dealing with some annoying symptoms.
 After all, your body is hard at work.
 Right now, those symptoms likely include swelling, heartburn, leg cramps and a few other things.
 Here are some of the typical 20 weeks pregnant symptoms you may experience:

 Vaginal discharge